kush-shah05/kush-shah05/README.md

 # Welcome to Kush Shah's GitHub! 👋

 Hi, I'm **Kush Shah**, a passionate DevOps engineer and Cloud enthusiast based in **Canada**.
-I have a Master’s degree in Computer Engineering from Carleton University, and I'm actively pursuing exciting opportunities in software development, cloud engineering, and DevOps.
+I have Master’s degree in Computer Engineering from Carleton University, and I'm actively pursuing exciting opportunities in software development, cloud engineering, and DevOps.

 ### 🚀 What I'm Working On:
 - 🌐 **NeflixGPT Production**: In progress towards creating a CICD pipeline using Jenkins and focusing on containerization using Kubernetes clusters.